dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

   - pinball is a game based on physical systems.
-Given a 3D model of the space of the pinball machine, without an understanding of the the mechanics of the components, a pinball machine is basically a speciallized 3D particle system with one particle.
+Given a 3D model of the space of the pinball machine, without an understanding of the the mechanics of the components, a pinball machine is basically a specialized 3D particle system with one particle.
 Unless, of course -- *MULTIBALL*.
   - given the ball's position, momentum and associated derivatives, there's a tensor structure that describes the most likely